-2-year-olds cannot claim WPE and 2-year-old Targeted FEL at the same time.
+2-year-olds cannot claim WPE and 2-year-old Targeted FEL at the same time until September 2025, however this would only be a maximum of 15 hours of Targeted FEL and 15 hours of WPE.

 A "Yes" decision from HMRC will be valid for up to three months.
 Before this period ends parents will be prompted by HMRC to reconfirm their eligibility.